ZacHazelwood/night_writer/README.md

 ```
 $ ruby ./lib/night_writer_runner.rb message.txt braille.txt
 ```
-`message.txt` is to be formatted with lowercase letters and no special characters: `[ ' , . ! ? ; ]` Line breaks will be deleted if the text contains line breaks.
+`message.txt` will transform all letters into lowercase and cannot contain special characters: `[ ' , . ! ? ; ]` Line breaks will be deleted if the text contains line breaks.

 Once translated, the Terminal will output the following line:
 ```